Remote Control Overview

 Static IP Address

 Both network ports of the 12Mic-D automatically retrieve an IP address if a DHCP server is present on the corresponding network.
+If there is no DHCP server available on the network, a manual IP address can be configured using the Dante® Controller.

 Web Remote